310mc/https-310mc.github.io-tl/source/_posts/meteor_impact.md

     </div>
 </div>
 {% note narration %}
-**Translator's Comment:** I hope you enjoy Meteor Impact!
-If you spot any mistakes, whether coding or grammatical errors, please DM me on [twitter](https://twitter.com/310mc1)!
+**Translator's Comment:** If you spot any mistakes, whether coding or grammatical errors, please DM me on [twitter](https://twitter.com/310mc1)!
 {% endnote %}
 {% note narration %}
 This story took a lot of emotional energy to read, translate, edit, set-up, upload, and just digest.
-The reason for the content warnings is that I was personally emotionally disoriented from the story contents, so I added them in hopes to help alleviate the shock factor of this story for those who need it.
+The reason for the content warnings is that I was personally emotionally disoriented from the story contents, so I added them in hopes to alleviate the shock of this story for those who need it.
 Otherwise, please sit back and enjoy!
 {% endnote %}